Passing offline conversions

 What's next?

-To track the status of conversion upload, use the GET /management/v1/counter/{counterId}/offline_conversions/uploading/{id} method.
+To track the status of your conversion upload, use the GET /management/v1/counter/{counterId}/offline_conversions/uploading/{id} method.

 Learn more